wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="where-can-i-learn-more-about-cyber-security">Where can I learn more about cyber security?</h2>
-Cybersecurity is a highly integrated field and requires knowledge of networking, systems software, and programming.
+<a id=83></a>Cybersecurity is a highly integrated field and requires knowledge of networking, systems software, and programming.

 Relevant courses, which can be taken by both undergraduates and graduate students, are listed in the core and electives for [MS in Cybersecurity Engineering](https://cse.wustl.edu/academics/graduate/MS-in-Cybersecurity-Engineering.html) and the [Graduate Certificate in Cybersecurity Engineering](https://cse.wustl.edu/academics/graduate/Graduate-Certificate-in-Cybersecurity-Engineering.html).
 The Graduate Certificate can be added to any engineering master's degree.